69. An Apology for Raymond Sebond

 All of the paths through this kind of conflict, even with the aid of modern psychology, are perilous.
 One of Freud’s most brilliant discoveries is that the unconscious is not some irrational gnat to be swatted away, but the intellectual equal of the ego/conscious mind, and if you choose to ignore or suppress it, the unconscious will find a way to torment you.
 In my experience, it does this multiple ways—by creating a mind/body division, haunting my dreams, driving me to compulsive behaviors and sometimes even talking control of my voice to blurt out the truth at the most inappropriate moments.

-But while every attempt to ignore my unconscious feelings ends badly, surrendering to those feelings doesn’t work either.
+But while every attempt to ignore unconscious feelings ends badly, surrendering to those feelings doesn’t work either.
 Sometimes the unconscious is replicating bad options, hoping to heal the past by getting it right this time.
 In the passage above, Montaigne applies Pyrrhonism to this internal struggle and argues that rejecting the dogmatism of required choice might be the wisest, safest path.

-Clearly, Montaigne was not writing his essay as an examination of mating styles or modern depth psychology.
+Clearly, Montaigne was not writing his essay as an examination of modern depth psychology.
 But his discussions of human passions in the essay are among his clearest and most relatable.
 Just look what he does next by comparing intense romantic crushes with coming into contact with new ideas, and argues that it makes little sense to adopt them because you will reject them as well.

 Thus, whenever some new doctrine is offered to us we have good cause for distrusting it and for reflecting that the contrary was in fashion before that was produced; it was overturned by this later one, but some third discovery may overturn that too, one day.